-Dr. Kovac joined Burrill & Company after retiring from IBM, where she was responsible for the strategic direction of IBM’s global healthcare and life sciences business.
-She led a team in developing the latest information technology solutions and services, establishing partnerships and overseeing IBM investment within the healthcare, pharmaceutical and life sciences markets.
-In more than 20 years at IBM, Dr. Kovac held a number of executive management positions, including vice president at IBM Research, where she was instrumental in launching the Computational Biology Center and the massive Blue Gene supercomputer project.
-Starting with only two employees as an emerging business unit in the year 2000, Dr. Kovac successfully grew IBM's life sciences business unit into a multi-billion dollar business, and one of IBM's most successful ventures to date with more than 1500 employees worldwide.
+Caroline Kovac joined Burrill & Company after retiring from IBM where she was responsible for the strategic direction of IBM’s global healthcare and life sciences business.
+She leads a team in developing the latest information technology solutions and services, establishing partnerships and overseeing IBM investment within the healthcare, pharmaceutical, and life sciences markets.